Using the utilsFFI R package

 Overview

 The utilsFFI package is a work in progress R package built by NPS users of FFI (FEAT/FIREMON Integrated) data.
-Currently this package only has an importData() function that imports all tables in the “dbo” schema from a local instance of an FFI database in SQL Server Management Studio (SSMS).
-Eventually, this package will allow a user with appropriate access the FFI server to download real-time data tables into R.
+Currently this package has functions to import all tables in the “dbo” schema from a local instance of an FFI database in SQL Server Management Studio (SSMS), export those tables to a zip file of csvs for more widespread use, and a function that joins tables into analysis-ready views.
+Eventually, this package will allow a user with appropriate access the FFI server to download real-time data tables into R, and functions for querying and summarizing the analysis-ready views.
+This documentation will be updated as more features are added.

 Step 1.
 Install SQL Server Management Studio

 Instructions for installing SQL Server Management Studio (SSMS) are currently being developed.
 Once those are ready, they will be linked here.
+Until then, the best directions currently (though a few years out of date and only accessible by DOI users) can be found here: SOP_SQLServer_Setup.docx.

 Step 2.
 Restore database from .bak file in SSMS